rajakotamreddy/touchtunes-android-mobile-automation/README.md

 Note to run project:

+- Run this on Android emulator with Android version 8
 - Please upload app in: /src/main/resources/data/ (if app name is changed update new name in config.properties file)
-- This project is capable of opening emmulator and appium server from test page.
+- This project is capable of opening appium server from test page.
 - location is setted using "driver.setlocation()" method. location setted to montreal (45.5017 ,-73.5673).
 - Valdiation is limted to 4 items in the list (this can be done dynamically with test data using Horizontal and vertical swipe).
 - Reports(with screen shots) and logs added in the project, can be found under reports package